hexdump0815/imagebuilder/doc/postinst/readme.md

 - chromebooks - [solutions to device specific issues can be found here](../chromebooks/systems/readme.md)

-_Note. it's also recommended to look through issues for similar issue (and and create one if can't find)_
+_Note. it's also recommended to look through issues for similar issue (and and create one if one can't find anything related)_